vguhesan/MuruganTempleWeb/content/about/our-services.md

         </button>
       </div>
       <div class="modal-body">
-        The "Online Pooja Booking & Services Request" is not currently available.
-Meanwhile, please make a donation for the total services required using the "Donate Online" option and contact the temple manager at (301) 552-4889 to provide the required details.
+        The "Online Pooja Booking & Services Request" is currently unavailable.
+Meanwhile, please make a donation for the total amount for the required services using the "Donate Online" option (at top menu bar) and contact the temple manager at (301) 552-4889 to provide the required details such as natchatra and gotram details.
+We will ensure that the services are performed.
 Thank you.
       </div>
       <div class="modal-footer">
         <button type="button" class="btn btn-secondary" data-dismiss="modal">Close</button>